 Your kid may not be ready to give up his LEGO collection, but that doesn’t mean you can’t start eliminating plastic from your everyday life.
-Read on for 25 easy ways to start reducing your family’s plastic consumption.
-From buying in bulk to ditching the plastic straws, these ideas will start better habits and get you on the way to saying goodbye to plastic.
+Read on for 25 easy ways to start reducing your family’s plastic waste.
+From buying in bulk to swapping out your plastic straws, these ideas on how to reduce waste will start better habits and get you on the way to ditching plastic altogether.

 1. Switch to paper, silicone or metal straws.